langjam/jam0001/guitarvydas/README.md

 4. details.json -> BASH

 This is done using drawio, PROLOG, Ohm-JS and JavaScript.

+Each transpiler consists of a pipeline of smaller transpilers.

 # Key Takeaways
 - multiple views on one problem